BuckWoody/working/ModernizeSQL2019-Unstaged/ModernizeSQL2019/Module 6 Activity - SQL Server on Linux/readme.md

 ## deploy

-Learn how to execute a machine learning model with Python and built-in native scoring with SQL Server.
+Learn the basics of how to deploy SQL Server on Linux.

 ## explore